-5.5.10 G-Load Indicator
+5.5.10.
+G-Load Indicator

-The current G-Load can be configured for display on the inner right or left area of the screen and consists of a ball marker on a background scale.
+The current G-Load can be configured for display on the inner right or inner left area of the screen and consists of a ball marker on a background scale.
 The upper and lower limits of the scale correspond to the upper and lower G limits set in the Setup Menu.

-Figure 26 - Al Mode, G-Load Indication
+Figure 28: AI Mode, G-Load Indication

-The centermost tick mark represents 1.0 G. Values above the center mark represent positive G, while those below represent less than 1.0 G levels.
-The scale markers will change on G limits set in the Setup Menu.
+The center most tick mark represents 1.0 G. Values above the center mark represent positive G, while those below represent less than 1.0 G levels.
+The scale markers will change color based on G limits set.

-Horizontal bars represent the maximum and minimum G-Load experienced.
-These bars automatically reset on power cycle and can be manually reset in the Setup Menu.
+Horizontal bars indicate the maximum and minimum G load experienced.
+This is reset on power cycle or can be reset in the setup menu.

-See §7 - Alerts and Alert Limits for additional G limit alerting details.
+See Section 7 for additional information about G limit alerts.

-5.5.11 Course Deviation and Glideslope Indicator
+5.5.11.
+Course Deviation and Glideslope Indicator